bryanlabra/ArduCam-Snapshot/README.md

     [Install]
     WantedBy=multi-user.target

-4. Save by pressing CTRL+S followed by CTRL + X to exit
+4. Save by pressing CTRL+S followed by CTRL+X to exit

 5. Reload systemmd and restart the service: